Tum Se Kehna Tha (1995 TV series)

 Tum Se Kehna Tha is a Pakistani television series first broadcast in 1995 on PTV.
 It was directed by Sahira Kazmi.
-The series was based on Hollywood film While You Were Sleeping and adapted by Syed Mohammad Ahmed for the screenplay, which marked his debut as a screenwriter.
+The series was based on the Hollywood film While You Were Sleeping and adapted by Syed Mohammad Ahmed for the screenplay, which marked his debut as a screenwriter.
 The series stars Marina Khan, Ali Haider and Farhan Ally Agha in main roles.